s111ew/roraima-jardines-fe-next/README.md

 npm run build
 ```

-The project is currently using Github Pages for deployment via the gh-pages npm package.
+The project is currently using Github Pages for deployment via the `gh-pages` npm package, but this can be changed by removing the `gh-pages` dependancy from the `package.json` file and setting up your own deployment.
 It can be deployed using:

 ```
 npm run deploy